 The best way to avoid a cross addiction from developing is by educating yourself and others.
 When a person is in early recovery from one addiction, they are more susceptible to developing a cross addiction because their brains are still seeking out the dopamine rush that they received when they were actively using.
 Despite this, it can still occur after many years of being in recovery.
 The best form of action is to be aware of the risks and take proper inventory of your behaviors to prevent developing a cross addiction.

 Perhaps you or someone you know is struggling with addiction transference.
 If you are unsure or feel you need help, do not be ashamed to reach out for help.
 Regardless of the circumstance, addiction help is available.
-Contact a dedicated treatment expert today to assist you with finding treatment.
+Contact a dedicated treatment provider today to assist you with finding treatment.